Afon Col-huw

-The Afon Col-huw (Often River Colhuw, sometimes Anglicised Colhugh) is a very short river in Llantwit Major in the Vale of Glamorgan, south Wales.
+Afon Col-huw (also known as the River Colhuw, sometimes anglicised as Colhugh) is a very short river in Llantwit Major in the Vale of Glamorgan, south Wales.

-It is an exceptionally short river, with a length of only 1 mile/1.6 kilometres long.
-It is formed when two rivers, the Ogney Brook and the Hoddnant converge south of Llantwit Major.
+It is an exceptionally short river, one mile long, formed when two rivers, the Ogney Brook and the Hoddnant, converge south of Llantwit Major.
 Its valley, the Cwm Col-huw, is a Scheduled Ancient Monument - it was used in the Dig for Victory campaign in World War II.

 Ogney Brook

 The Ogney Brook is one of the two rivers that join to form the Col-huw.
-Its total length is over 1 mile long, and it flows along the western fringes of Llantwit Major.
-Its source is just northwest of the town.
-In 1998 the brook flooded, causing significant damage to 9 properties and a pumping station.
+Its total length is just over a mile, flowing along the western fringe of Llantwit Major.
+Its source is northwest of the town.
+In 1998 the brook flooded, causing significant damage to nine properties and a pumping station.

 Hoddnant

 The Hoddnant is the larger of the Col-huw's tributaries.
 It is two miles long and is formed at Llanmaes, at the confluence of the Llanmaes Brook and the Boverton Brook.

-In days gone by, the Hoddnant's name was translated into English, and it became known as the Merryvale, or Merry Brook.
+The Hoddnant's name was translated into English as the Merryvale, or Merry Brook.

 Boverton Brook

 The Boverton Brook is the smaller of the Hoddnant's two tributaries.
 It does not run through Boverton per se; by then it has merged with the Llanmaes Brook to form the Hoddnant.

-The Boverton Brook flooded significantly in the 1998 floods, causing damage on 31 October that year to 11 properties and an electricity sub-station.
+The Boverton Brook flooded significantly in the 1998 floods, causing damage on 31 October that year to twelve properties, including an electrical substation.

 Llanmaes Brook

 The Llanmaes Brook is the longest section of the Col-huw watercourse.
 Its source is over a kilometre north of Llantwit Major.
 The Brook flows in a southeastern direction through the town of Llanmaes, joining the Boverton Brook by a railway in northeast Boverton.

-Like many other small Welsh rivers, the Llanmaes Brook caused damage and flooding in the 1998 floods; in Llanmaes a total of 7 properties were disrupted, and the floodwaters also caused havoc as they flooded the properties downstream.
+Like many other small Welsh rivers, the Llanmaes Brook caused damage and flooding in the 1998 floods; in Llanmaes seven properties were disrupted, and the floodwaters also caused havoc as they flooded the properties downstream.
 Areas of Llanmaes are still susceptible to flooding today.